liz753/liz753/README.md

 A little bit about me:

-- former French and Philosophy teacher, currently changing my career to become a software developer
+- former French and Philosophy teacher, currently changing careers to become a software developer
 - volunteering at the Memorial and Place of Encounter Bonhoeffer-House as website-administrator https://www.bonhoeffer-haus-berlin.de/visit/
 - volunteering at the German National Commission for UNESCO, developed a project on Digital Literacy in 2018 https://m.facebook.com/2179671842346526/photos/a.2180278668952510/2409531992693842/?type=3&source=57
 - studying at 42Quebec https://42quebec.com/